What is the measure of my life?

 What do our lives consist of?
 How will our lives be measured?

-Perhaps this question can be answered by looking at Jesus Christ’s life?
-Although of royal descent he was born into very humble circumstances.
+Perhaps this question can be answered by looking at Jesus Christ’s life.
+Although of royal descent, he was born into very humble circumstances.
 He did not live a long life.
-He did not setup a great empire or conquer the world.
-He did not accomplish anything great that we might measure as other people in history.
-So what did His life consist of?
+He did not set up a great empire or conquer the world.
+He did not accomplish anything significant that we might measure as other people in history.
+So, what did His life consist of?

 - He healed the blind (Matt 9:27–31; Mark 8:22–26; John 9).

 - Healing of the deaf and dumb (Mark 7:31–37).